 In 2012, DV became nomadic due to the progressing development in the Miami Design District that was reclaimed our space.
 We worked with the Miami Design District to collaborate on projects around the district until we secured a new home.
 Finally, in September of 2012, we secured a new donated space and studios from Miami World Center in Downtown Miami.
 This new warehouse complex was shared between several arts organizations and named Downtown Art House.
 This new space came with a larger gallery allowing artists to produce more ambitious projects and letting us program larger group exhibitions.
 Artists invited to this new space included Julie Hill, Antoine Lefebvre, Carolyn Salas, P. Scott Cunningham, Jude Broughan, Goran Tomcic, Nicholas des Cognets, Mike Calway-Fagen, Janelle Iglesias, Tom Scicluna, Daníel Björnsson, Ragnar Helgi Ólafsson, Ingibjörg Sigurjónsdóttir, Anna Hrund Másdóttir, Ásdís Sif Gunnarsdóttir, Magnus Sigurdarson, Fabian Peña, Margrethe Aanestad, Elizabeth Withstandley, and more.
 In 2015, DV was awarded a WaveMaker Grant supported by the Andy Warhol Foundation for the Visual Arts, John S. and James L. Knight Foundation, and the Miami-Dade County Department of Cultural Affairs.
 We also organized successful fundraisers during this time further adding to our program’s budget.

-In December 2015, an agreement was reached between DV and MDC securing an 8-year agreement for DV to occupy the history Centre Gallery space.
-We are incredibly thankful to Jeremy Mikolajczak, Eduardo J. Padrón, and Alberto Ibargüen for making this history relationship possible.
-For most of 2016, we have spent it working out details and renovating the new gallery space in MDC.
-Our new home will have three studios and a large gallery with new lighting and extended ceilings.
+In December 2015, an agreement was reached between DV and MDC securing an 8-year agreement for DV to occupy the historic Centre Gallery space.
+We were incredibly thankful to Jeremy Mikolajczak, Eduardo J. Padrón, and Alberto Ibargüen for making this historic relationship possible.
+For most of 2016, we spent it working out details and renovating the new gallery space in MDC.
+The new space had three studios and a large gallery with new lighting and extended ceilings.
 That December of 2016 we opening with a group exhibition called The Rest is History including the work of Margrethe Aanestad, Juan Pablo Garza, Jacin Giordano, Sabrina Gschwandtner, Ariel Orozco, Aurora Passero, Kerry Phillips, Leyden Rodríguez-Casanova, Robert Thiele, Cullen Washington Jr. and more.